 Functional Neurology: A physical treatment for mild head trauma, mild traumatic brain injury (mTBI)

 A mild impact to the head can cause concussion syndrome.
 However, new brain deficits may be so subtle that they get ignored for many years into adulthood.

 It is uncommon to identify “brain injury from mild head trauma” on a brain scan (MRI or CT scan).
 Nothing looks broken or swollen to the radiologist, but there definitely is a change in the brain’s functional neurology.
 A sports-related concussion usually leads to an inability of the child’s brain to perform at the same level as before.
 Symptoms could manifest such as: worse coordination, worse athletic performance, imbalance, bumping into things, repetitive injuries, dizziness or vertigo.
 Also possible are problems with attention, learning, and difficulty doing things with one side of the body compared to the other.

 “Mild TBI results in a constellation of physical, cognitive, vision, emotional, and sleep-related disturbances”

 (Autonomic Dysfunction after Mild Traumatic Brain Injury Brain Sci.
 2017 Aug)

-Other symptoms of mild concussion may include disorientation, trouble focusing, confusion, slower reaction times, difficulty remembering things, headaches, stomach ache, dizziness, nausea, motion sickness (eg. riding in a car makes your child feel sick), avoidance of amusement park rides, sensitivity to light, feel worse or tired after reading, can't read in a car, feel worse when watching TV or using a computer, can't keep one eye open when the other is closed, can't roll the eyes, or even feeling more tired than usual, or needing to nap more often than before.
+Other symptoms of mild concussion may include disorientation, trouble focusing, confusion, slower reaction times, difficulty remembering things, headaches, stomach ache, nausea, motion sickness (eg. riding in a car makes your child feel sick), avoidance of amusement park rides, sensitivity to light, feel worse or tired after reading, can’t read in a car, feel worse when watching TV or using a computer, can’t keep one eye open when the other is closed, can’t roll the eyes, or even feeling more tired than usual, or napping more often than before.